railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Driving your Sales
 ------------------

-The :menuselection:`Sales Management` menu gives you roughly the same functionality as the :menuselection:`Purchase Management` menu – the ability to create new orders and to review the existing orders in their various states – but there are important differences in the workflows.
+The :menuselection:`Sales` menu gives you roughly the same functionality as the :menuselection:`Purchases` menu – the ability to create new orders and to review the existing orders in their various states – but there are important differences in the workflows.

-Confirmation of an order triggers delivery of the goods, and invoicing timing is defined by a setting in each individual order.
+Confirmation of an order triggers the delivery of goods, and invoicing timing is defined by a setting in each individual order.

 Delivery charges can be managed using a grid of tariffs for different carriers.